-any pupil accruing more than 9 points will be interviewed and monitored by the Head of Section and Vice Principal (Pastoral) in order to provide support to them to effect an improvement in their behaviour.
+any pupil accruing more than 9 points will be monitored by a senior member of staff for an agreed period in order to provide support to them to effect an improvement in their behaviour.
 Should the required improvement not be evident and the pupil accrues behaviour points beyond 18 the Principal will conduct an interview with the pupil and their parents/guardians.
 This may result in a more serious sanction being issued.